-NELP has predicted increases in traffic volumes in Whitehorse as a result of North East Link, particularly along north-south arterial roads.
+The NEL Environmental Effects Statement outlines predicted increases in traffic volumes in Whitehorse as a result of North East Link, particularly along north-south arterial roads.

 While congestion may ease in the northern suburbs as a result of the project, roads in Whitehorse such as Elgar Road, Middleborough Road, Surrey Road, Springvale Road, as well as intersecting local roads, will carry higher vehicle volumes (see adjacent map).
 Council is strongly opposed to the disadvantages of the project being borne by the Whitehorse community.